Why waiting for mortgage rates to drop could cost you thousands

 “We’re seeing some lenders reprice multiple times a week at the moment.
 The idea that you can wait and catch the absolute lowest rate just isn’t realistic in this kind of market.”

-By securing early, you:
+By securing your next mortgage deal early, you:

 - Protect yourself against sudden rate increases